 Cathy has been a “go-to’ in every area imaginable, from professional referrals to toilet training.
 I can’t say enough positive things about her.
 She has been so insightful and helpful on this journey.”
 Colleen S. mother of two special needs children

-I wrote an e-book for the parents and therapists of young children with hypermobility!
+I wrote a bigger e-book for the parents and therapists of young children with hypermobility!

 Read my post The JointSmart Child Series: Parents of Young Hypermobile Children Can Feel More Empowered and Confident Today! to learn how The JointSmart Child: Living and Thriving With Hypermobility Volume One The Early Years and Volume Two: the School Years will help you with the practical aspects of raising a young hypermobile child, from selecting the best equipment to communicating with your child’s doctors!
 They are currently available on Amazon.com as PAPERBACKS as well as affordable digital downloads, and as printable downloads with a clickable table of contents on Your Therapy Source!